-Each of the three channels of RFCS provides the status of six relay contacts (12 wires per RFCS channel) to the RCIS.
-These signals are used by RCISlogic to minimize the likelihood inadvertent FMCRD run-in.
-RFCS also provides redundant control signals for implementation of the FMCRD emergency rod insertion functions to the RCIS Emergency Insertion Control Panel.
-These signals are activated when either the ARI or SCRRI condition exists to minimize the likelihood of inadvertent FMCRD run-in.
+Each of the three channels of RFCS provides the status of six relay-contacts (12 wires per RFCS channel) to the RCIS.
+These signals are used by RCIS logic RFCS also provides redundant control signals for implementation of the FMCRD emergency rod insertion functions to the RCIS emergency insertion control panel.
+These signals are activated when either the ARI or SCRRI condition exists to minimize the likelihood inadvertent FMCRD run-in.